Carl, Carl Davis, Carl Davis blog, Charter

 By Carl Davis Last Sunday the Bureau of Investigative Journalism published the findings of its investigation into the use of Antisocial Behaviour Injunctions ( ASBIs).
 Sent to jail for feeding the pigeons: the broken system of antisocial behaviour laws Their shocking report describes how mentally ill and other vulnerable people are being sent to prison… Continue reading ASB Injuctions: A Conveyor belt of Rough Justice

-Carl, Carl Davis, Carl Davis blog, Charter, Clarion, Complaints Procedures, Damp and mould, Davis, Disability, Disability Charter, Equality Act, Housing Law, NHG, Notting Hill, Notting Hill Genesis
+Carl, Carl Davis, Carl Davis blog, Charter, Complaints Procedures, Damp and mould, Davis, Disability, Disability Charter, Equality Act, Housing Law, L&Q, NHG, Notting Hill, Notting Hill Genesis

 Little Rogue Landlords